Animal Flower Cave

 Animal Flower Cave has been formed in the past by sea wave action.
 Waves have formed a deep chamber in the cliffs – with a hole in the ceiling.
-Earlier (and also now, in a case of strong storms) this hole serves as a blowhole.
-Since then Barbados has rised out from the sea and now the cave entrance is some 1.8 m above the sea level.
+Earlier (and also now, in the case of strong storms) this hole serves as a blowhole.
+Since then Barbados has raised out from the sea and now the cave entrance is some 1.8 m above sea level.

 Animal Flower Cave contains several pools of lucid water where one can swim.
-Especially impressive is the Carpet Room with a pool where swimmers can enjoy a sight of Atlantic Ocean.
+Especially impressive is the Carpet Room with a pool where swimmers can enjoy a sight of the Atlantic Ocean.
 It seems that the basin is a part of the ocean, although it is located above the sea.
-Cave chamber has amazing acoustics and colourful cave formations in the walls.
+The cave chamber has amazing acoustics and colorful cave formations on the walls.

 Animal Flower Cave was discovered by English explorers in 1780 (they noticed it from the sea) and since the 19th century it became a tourist destination.

 In 1912 there were made steps through the blowhole down to the cave with its swimming pools – and since then this is the only sea cave in Barbados which is accessible to tourists.